Any one of us can be affected by trauma.

-To be an international leader in building the capability of individuals, organisations and the community to understand, prevent and recover from the adverse mental health effects of trauma.
-To be at the forefront of world’s best practice in military and veteran mental health, disaster recovery and first responder mental health and wellbeing.
+For Phoenix Australia to be a world-renowned leader in building the capability of individuals, organisations and the community to understand, prevent and recover from the adverse mental health effects of trauma.
+We aim to be at the forefront of world’s best practice in military and veteran mental health, disaster recovery and first responder mental health and wellbeing.